MuGdxy/GalDesigner/Documents/GalEngine.Script.ProcessUnit.md

 ## Story ProcessUnit

 This process unit is used to process the story script.
 It is ran in the game scene.

+## How to analyer a file?

+- Find all script block in the file.
+- Find all sentence in the script block.
+- Build an expression to analyer it.